1. Each member is responsible for assuring that he/she complies with all field rules and acts in a manner that

 4. Frequency control for all radios other than 2.4 Ghz will be in effect at all times.
 No frequency control is needed

 for 2.4 Ghz radio operation.
 Frequency control procedure is as follows:

 a.
 The AMA membership card (See #3) will be used as the control device.

 b.
 Transmitters should be turned off and checked to make sure they are off after each flight.

 d.
-After your flight or activity has terminated, turn off your transmitter and remove your AMA card from the frequency control slot.
+After your flight or activity has terminated, turn off your transmitter and remove your AMA card from the

 e.
 At no time will there be more than one card in a given frequency slot.

 5. The READY area is the area from the work tables to the pilot positions.
 Aircraft are to be moved

 to the READY area in preparation for flying and/or engine adjustment.
 No engines should be started behind the READY area.

 When starting engines, point the aircraft towards the runway and avoid pointing the exhaust towards airplanes and people.